edwinst/overhead/README.md

 ## Usage

-See comments `overhead.cpp` for an explanation of how to use this program.
+See comments in `overhead.cpp` for an explanation of how to use this program.

 ## Credits